 -- University at Buffalo press release, "12 at UB receive SUNY Chancellor's Awards," 7/1/2003

-She is a member of the Termite TV Collective, the Evolutionary Girls Club, and Buffalo's 8mm News Collective.
-She has served on the Board of Directors of Squeaky Wheel / Buffalo Media Resources since 1998.
-She also serves on the selection committee for the MadCat Women's International Film Festival.
+She was a member of the Termite TV Collective, the Evolutionary Girls Club, and Buffalo's 8mm News Collective.
+She served on the Board of Directors of Squeaky Wheel / Buffalo Media Resources since 1998.
+She also served on the selection committee for the MadCat Women's International Film Festival.